 For serving a city next to the Pacific, Michael Cimarusti’s Providence somehow still manages to surprise and reinterpret seafood.
-His mostly-aquatic menu deftly showcases the bounty of the West Coast, as well as the globe: Maine lobster, Norwegian cod and king salmon from the Quinault River in Washington are among the menu's varied choices.
+His mostly-aquatic menu deftly showcases the bounty of the West Coast, as well as the globe: Big Island abalone, Santa Barbara spot prawns and steelhead trout from the Quinault River in Washington are among the varied choices, though the menus change seasonally.
 Cimarusti may not always earn locavore points, but his knack for finding the best product will make you focus only on the perfect bite hanging from your fork, and nothing else.
-For the truly adventurous—and deep-pocketed—there’s the 10-plus–course Chef’s Tasting Menu ($240) where luxury fare including caviar, truffles and A5 wagyu beef are the catch of the day.
+Multicourse options run the gamut, including a $95 lunch-only tasting menu, but for the truly adventurous—and deep-pocketed—there’s the 10-plus–course Chef’s Tasting Menu ($240) where luxury fare including caviar, truffles and A5 wagyu beef are the catch of the day.

-A few years after opening and Ori Menashe's Bestia continues to turn tables and require weeks-out reservations.
-It shouldn’t be surprising, given this spot's penchant for nailing straightforward but innovative Italian food that arrives hot from that centerpiece of a wood-burning oven.
-Some of Bestia’s menu highlights have become modern icons of L.A.’s dining scene: the Spaghetti Rustichella—a small pyramid of noodles under dungeness crab, citrus, Calabrian chili, Thai basil and onion seed—is synonymous with this hard-to-land reservation, as is the currants-and-pistachios-laden Agnolotti alla Vaccinara, filled with rich braised oxtail.
-The eclectic and oft-rotated wine list is Italian-inspired but interntionally and broadly sourced, providing new and surprising twists to your meal with every visit, though the food menu may remain the same.
+Nearly a decade after opening and Bestia continues to turn tables—and require weeks-out reservations.
+It shouldn’t be surprising, given chef-owner Ori Menashe’s penchant for nailing straightforward but innovative Italian food, which arrives hot from that centerpiece of a wood-burning oven.
+Some of Bestia’s menu highlights have become modern icons of L.A.’s dining scene: the Spaghetti Rustichella—a small pyramid of noodles under dungeness crab, citrus, Calabrian chili, Thai basil and onion seed—is synonymous with this hard-to-land reservation, as is the currant-and-pistachio–laden dish of Agnolotti alla Vaccinara, filled with rich braised oxtail.
+The desserts by pastry chef and co-owner Genevieve Gergis are equally iconic, and god help anyone who tries to get in between us and a forkful of chocolate budino tart.
+The eclectic and oft-rotated wine list is Italian-inspired but interntionally and broadly sourced, providing new and surprising twists to your meal with every visit—though the food menu may (blessedly) remain the same.

 If Ludo Lefebvre’s Trois Mec is the French chef’s ode to ingenuity, Petit Trois is his homage to simplicity.
-To watch him build an omelet—or anything, really—in this stripped-down bistro is a thing of beauty.
-The menu is a sparse list of classic French dishes—steak frites, mussels marinières, chicken leg—and the playlist is ’90s hip hop and classic rock, an unusual mix but one that furthers Lefebvre’s ethos of this being a casual French spot, a place to indulge in simple, good food without pretense.
-If the Hollywood strip mall exterior doesn’t sell you on this idea, the food certainly will, and it will keep you coming back for more; lines of repeat customers and those aching for Lefebvre’s bubbling French onion soup form at the door just before opening, even on weekdays.
-Not to be missed is the Big Mec, an absolute tank of a burger that may knock you out for the rest of the day, but are you really going to skip that foie gras bordelaise?
+To watch him build an omelet—or anything, really—is is a thing of beauty, whether at his stripped-down strip-mall bistro or the larger sibling restaurant in Sherman Oaks.
+The menu is a sparse list of classic French dishes—steak frites, mussels marinières, chicken leg—and the playlist is ’90s hip-hop and classic rock, an unusual mix but one that furthers Lefebvre’s ethos of this being a casual French spot, a place to indulge in simple, good food without pretense.
+Lines of repeat customers and those aching for Lefebvre’s bubbling French onion soup form at the door of either location just before opening, even on weekdays.
+Not to be missed is the Big Mec, an absolute tank of a burger that may knock you out for the rest of the day—but come on, are you really going to skip that foie gras bordelaise?

 One of L.A.’s most old-school players is known for its deep-fried shrimp tacos—“TACOS DE CAMARON” is painted on the truck in giant letters, for good reason—but Mariscos Jalisco also serves fresh-to-death ceviches, toastadas and oysters on the half shell.
 Their signature tacos dorado de camaron live up to the hype, with flavorful and fresh shrimp folded into a corn tortilla that is then fried to a golden brown and topped with thick slices of avocado and a vibrant and complex salsa roja.
 You’ll also want to save room for their legendary tostadas such as the Poseidon, which comes topped with shrimp ceviche, octopus and a fiery red aguachile of shrimp.

 We can all thank Evan Funke for finally ridding Angelenos of their reputation as being nothing but a bunch of carb-afraid juice cleansers.
 Not only did our city rush to embrace the chef’s handmade pastas, bubbly focaccia and blistered-crust pizzas—the country did, too, earning Felix awards hand over fork-clenching fist.
 Venice’s newbie-turned-mainstay became an L.A. staple almost overnight, and it’s clear to see why: The Bologna-trained Funke keeps Old World technique alive and more delicious as ever with dishes like his now-classic sfincione and the mezze maniche carbonara.
+A few years in and it’s still hard to land a table—it’s a cozy repurposed bungalow, after all—so we recommend heading in early or late, or sitting at the pint-size, marble-topped bar.
 We’ll skip the green juice and opt for the impressive amari collection, thanks.

 New York may have Katz’s, but we’ve got our own legend-status pastrami shop and it could very well be the best in the country.
 (Did we stutter?)
 Operating out of the same storefront since 1947, this James Beard Award-winning deli always hits the spot thanks to hot, hand-cut pastrami from recipes that’ve been passed down for generations.
 You’ll find all the trappings of a traditional Jewish deli in this throwback—we’re talking matzo ball soup, bagels with schmear, chopped liver, cheese blintzes—but the move is the pastrami, and specifically the #19: hot pastrami with swiss, slaw and Russian-style dressing on rye.
 You can even order curbside pickup, but come on—you’re going to want to sit in those old-school brown leather booths for full effect.